tanju/Automaton-OTA/README.md

 # Automaton-OTA
-Arduino OTA integration into Automaton framework.
+Arduino OTA (over the air update) integration into [Automaton framework](https://github.com/tinkerspy/Automaton/wiki), a Reactive State Machine Framework for Arduino.

 The idea of this library is to keep a sketch based on Automaton cleaner.
 No need to place AuduinoOTA.handle() in your loop function.